 Manual massage and recovery of muscle function following exercise: a literature review

-Two articles on PainSci cite Tiidus 1997: 1.
+Three pages on PainSci cite Tiidus 1997: 1.
 Quite a Stretch 2.
-A Deep Dive into Delayed-Onset Muscle Soreness
+A Deep Dive into Delayed-Onset Muscle Soreness 3.
+I have faith in sports massage … for some reason

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.